-LATE ARRIVAL AND EARLY DISMISSAL - BOARD POLICY #5113
+LATE ARRIVAL AND EARLY DISMISSAL - BOARD POLICY #5230

-Students who arrive late to school are to report to the Front Lobby Reception Desk and obtain a late pass.
-If you plan on picking up your child prior to the end of the school day, please send them with a note informing us what time you will be picking them up.
+Students who arrive at school late are to report to the Front Lobby Reception Desk and obtain a late pass.
+If you plan on picking up your child prior to the end of the school day, please send a note informing us what time you will be picking them up.
 Your child should bring this note to the Main Office upon entering the building.
-They will be issued an Early Dismissal Pass.
+He/she will be issued an Early Dismissal Pass.
 At the indicated time for departure, the student should show the pass to his/her classroom teacher and report to the Front Lobby Reception Area.
 Parents/Guardians arriving at school to pick up children for early dismissal should meet them in the Front Lobby to sign them out.

-All students, if not riding a bus home, MUST be signed out by a parent or guardian.
+All students not riding a bus home MUST be signed out by a parent or guardian.
 Students cannot exit the building without being signed out.